Last updated: January 16,2021

 All health centers: Monday through Friday, 8 am to 5 pm

 Telehealth visits will continue to be available.

-We are providing COVID-19 testing ar our Raymond and Nashua centers.
+We are providing COVID-19 testing at our centers.
 COVID-19 testing takes place outside the building, separate from the rest of the facility.
 Staff working in these areas employ full PPE and infection control procedures under current NH DHHS guidelines.

-Services will be available at InteGreat Health starting July 15.
+Services are available at InteGreat Health.
 Visits are by appointment only.

 X-Ray Services and PT/OT Services

 Effective June 15, Exeter Hospital is providing X-Ray, Physical Therapy, and Occupational Therapy services at our Newmarket and Raymond locations.
 Please contact Exeter Hospital scheduling or your referring provider to arrange care.

 The following programs have been temporarily suspended while we work through the logistics of delivering safe care.
 If you are looking for an alternative to these programs, please contact the health center and ask to speak with a Community Health Worker.
 You can also call 211 for information on alternative community programs.

 - Classes and Workshops – When we can reschedule these programs we will update our Classes & Workshops page

 Unfortunately, COVID-19 has forced us to change the way we operate.
 Social distancing, additional cleaning regimens, and PPE costs have made it challenging to continue to run all our programs.
 At this time, we are permanently suspending the programs listed below.
 If you used these services and need help meeting these needs, call us and ask to speak with a Care Coordinator.
 They will help identify other community resources to meet your needs.